tirmizee/SpringBoot-JPA-DynamicQuery-Specification/README.md

 ```

-### How to implement
+### How to Implement

-Step 1.
-Create Repository interface then extends JpaRepository and JpaSpecificationExecutor.
+Step 1: Create a Repository Interface and Extend JpaRepository and JpaSpecificationExecutor.

 ```java